crypt0b0y/BLUETOOTH-DOS-ATTACK-SCRIPT/README.md

 ## Tested on

-Kali Linux as attacker, and Xiaomi Portable Bluetooth Speaker as target Raspberry Pi W Zero as attacker, and Redmi Buds Lite as target
+Kali Linux as attacker, and Xiaomi Portable Bluetooth Speaker as target, Raspberry Pi W Zero as attacker, and Redmi Buds Lite as target

 ## Manual